gregurco/jobeet-tutorial/docs/days/day-1.md

 sudo chown -R $USER:$USER .
 ```

-We install into `tmp` directory and copy then to proper one, because `create-project` command requires target folder to be empty, but in project's folder we already have docker files.
+We install into `tmp` directory and copy then to proper one, because `create-project` command requires target folder to be empty, but in project’s folder we already have docker files.

 ## Test the Symfony installation

 Now open your web browser and enter the [http://127.0.0.1][7] URL.
-You should see error `No route found for "GET /"` but it's ok.
-You don't have any routes created yet.
+You should see error `No route found for "GET /"` but it’s OK.
+You don’t have any routes created yet.

 ## Symfony console